the-events-calendar/events-gutenberg/readme.md

 * Feature - Events Single page will now respect configurations from Blocks Editor
 * Feature - Create a Event Links block
+* Fix - Use the Google Maps API key for Blocks Editor venue image
 * Fix - Button to remove organizers functions properly
 * Fix - Venue loading optimized to avoid having `eventVenue` showing on the public block props
 * Fix - Makes sure we only load the plugin once Blocks Editor is fully loaded